 Chronic Pain Injuries

-Millions of people are affected by chronic pain injury in the UK each year.
-Sometimes this condition is referred to as Complex Regional Pain Syndrome (CRPS).
+Millions of people suffer from chronic pain conditions in the UK each year.
+Perhaps the most common and widely known condition is Complex Regional Pain Syndrome (CRPS).

 You may be entitled to claim for chronic pain compensation if your injury has arisen from an accident or medical negligence that wasn’t your fault.

 Our expert team of personal injury solicitors are waiting to discuss your claim today.
 Call us on 0800 342 3206 to speak with a friendly member of our team.
 Alternatively, contact us online via our website.

 Medical professionals consider this condition to be characterised by significant pain that lasts more than 6 months or pain that extends beyond what would be an ‘ordinary’ healing period for a given injury.
 It is not associated with a clear cause and medical research is still underway.

 Some patients have reported the pain to be a general ‘all over’ feeling whereas others have claimed that it is localised in certain areas of the body.
 Sometimes pain is constant and in other cases, it comes in intermittent waves.

 Minor cases such as a strain or torn muscle have been known to lead on to unexplained pains further down the line.
 It may be possible for you to claim compensation if you are suffering from a Chronic Pain Injury as a result of third party negligence.

 A particularly tough and frustrating aspect of Chronic Pain is that it is sometimes misunderstood by many professionals, including medical practitioners.
 This can compound the stress and anxiety that a person may be feeling.

 All cases are unique and the symptoms experienced by one person won’t always be the same as another.
 However, some of the most common problems that crop up in these claims are: